patrickfav/dice/README.md

 measures against this:

-* The connections is encrypted with TLS (ie. HTTPS) and the random is singed by the creator which will be verified by a local pinned certificate (only random.org).
+* The connections is encrypted with TLS (ie. HTTPS) and the random is signed by the creator which will be verified by a local pinned certificate (only random.org).
 * The seed is only a part of the entropy source and the knowledge of it does not make it possible to guess the random bits.
 Therefore there is no sole trust in an external service.
 Every generation of random data will see seeding from both